shegx01/ex_baning-assessment/README.md

 - if sender is the same as receiver, an error is returned

-- Internally, Money is handled by [Money Hex Package](https://hexdocs.pm/money/readme.html).
+- Internally, Money is handled by [Money Hex Package](https://hexdocs.pm/money/readme.html) so float overflow will not happen to user funds.

+- Transactions are rolled back should the receiver transaction fails to go through

+- Each `USER` is represented by a GenStage `Producer` and `ConsumerSupervisor` so that transactions are managed individually.

+- No Performance Bottleneck from sending more work to `USER` because `ConsumerSupervisor` only manages the events and works are being done in another process by monitored `Elixir TASK` module

+- Work cannot be lost due to `ConsumerSupervisor` monitors the state of the worker and restarts the job should they fails.

 - `USER` is regarded as `ExBanking.Customer`.

 - `Transactions` is handled and manipulated by `ExBanking.Customer.Transaction`.
 This module is responsible for validation, and communication between `USER` and `STORE`.

-- `USER Transactions` is represented as a pair of event that is to happen in the system.
+- `USER Transactions` is represented as a pair of event that is to happening in the system.

-- Events are represented by `GenStage`

 ## Supervision Tree View